 5 star review

 “Love these!
 My family devours them every time I make them!
 Can’t wait to make them for the Super bowl!”-Nellie

 - 7-Layer Dip

 Pretzel Bites Recipe

-- In a small bowl, add warm water and yeast.
+- In a small bowl, add warm water, yeast and sugar.
 Allow to sit for 3-5 minutes.
-Add salt and sugar and stir.
+Add salt and stir.

 - Separate dough into 6 sections.
 Roll dough into ropes about 15 inches long and 1 inch thick.
 Cut with scissors into 1 1/2 – 2 inch pieces.
 This should make about 60 to 75 pretzel pieces.
 Optional: cut a “t” or “x” on the top of the pretzel with scissors.

 - In a small pan, bring about 8 cups water + 1/3 cup baking soda to a boil.
 Once water is boiling, place about 8 pieces of dough into the water for about 30 seconds.
 Remove with slotted spoon and place pretzel bites onto baking sheet.
 Brush dough lightly with egg and sprinkle salt on top.

 - Bake for 8-10 minutes, or until golden brown.
 You can turn the oven to broil for the last minute to brown the tops.
 Remove pretzel bites to a cooling rack and brush tops with melted butter if desired.